 If your domestic sales are stagnant or there are overseas markets where you think you might pick up trade, it is essential to do your research before making plans to export.
 Kate Horstead finds out how to take advantage of export opportunities

 UK Trade & Investment (UKTI) North West director, Clive Drinkwater, believes that now could be the ideal time for small firms to start exporting.

 “The current circumstances are unique,” he points out.
-“The pound’s value has decreased, which is a massive advantage for businesses paid in foreign currency.
-In addition, some overseas markets continue to grow handsomely despite the recession.
+“Some overseas markets have grown handsomely despite the recent recession.
 For example, China is expanding at more than 8% per annum.”

 Before you start exporting, you need solid knowledge of your potential markets.
 Start by approaching UKTI for a free consultation.
 “UKTI’s advisers can help you to find the right markets for your product or service,” says Drinkwater.

 “To predict likely demand for your business, your first step should be to find out about the state of a potential export country’s economy and its demographic,” he adds.

 UKTI will direct you to the relevant organisation to do this — for example, the UK India Business Council if you are thinking about exporting to India.
 The British Chambers of Commerce (BCC) can also put you in contact with the appropriate international chambers.

 In addition, these organisations can help you to find out who your potential competitors might be.

 Knowledge of the legal restrictions in different countries is essential.
 “UKTI, the BCC or the resident British Embassy can all help you to find local interpreters, lawyers, and distributors who can clarify the restrictions,” says Drinkwater.